JustWhit3/temp-cleaner/README.md

 temp-cleaner [path/to/analyze] [config_file]
 ```

 Where `[path/to/analyze]` represents the path through which the app will search for `.gitignore` files through repositories, while `[config_file]` can be a configuration file containing a list of paths to ignore.
-Both these arguments are optional.
+Both these arguments are optional and if left empty the search will proceed through the user home directory.

 ## Credits